The Quantum Rashomon Effect: A Strengthened Frauchiger-Renner Argument: Conclusion

 This sort of `quantum perspectivism' is not entirely new.
-In the consistent histories framework, it is enshrined in the `single framework'-rule \cite{griffiths2014new}; Bub has emphasized that there is no `view from nowhere' in quantum mechanics \cite{bub2020understanding}; Kochen has provided a reconstruction of quantum mechanics in terms of `$\sigma$-complexes' comprising the union of the $\sigma$-algebras associated to different measurement contexts \cite{kochen2015reconstruction}; the relational interpretation of Rovelli et al. relativizes the concept of `fact' to a particular observer \cite{rovelli1996relational}; and so on.
+In the consistent histories framework, it is enshrined in the `single framework'-rule \cite{griffiths2014new}; Bub has emphasized that there is no `view from nowhere' in quantum mechanics \cite{bub2020understanding}; Kochen has provided a reconstruction of quantum mechanics in terms of `$\sigma$-complexes' comprising the union of the $\sigma$-algebras associated to different measurement contexts \cite{kochen2015reconstruction}; the relational interpretation of Rovelli et al. relativizes the concept of `fact' to a particular observer \cite{rovelli1996relational}; Cavalcanti's `Wigner bubbles' does similar with the notion of an event \cite{cavalcanti2021view}; and so on.
 What is new in the framework of epistemic horizons is, rather, the attempt to localize the origin of the fractionalization of the description of the world into partially disjoint perspectives in intrinsic limitations on the availability of information about a system.

 For a two-qubit system, then, any given observer may obtain at most two bits of information about its state.
 In a composite system in which that information is solely taken up by correlations, as opposed to the values of any of its constituent part's properties---that is, an entangled system---measurements on one of its subsystems yield conditional knowledge about the other.
 Thus, if $\mathcal{A}$ measures $x_\mathcal{A}$ in such a system, their knowledge of the distant part's $x$-property will be given by what we have called a \emph{conditional event}: obtaining, say, the $-1$-value, the resulting state can be written as $(x_\mathcal{A}^-,x_\mathcal{B}^+|x_\mathcal{A}^-)$.
 This exhausts the two bits of information available to $\mathcal{A}$.